Suggestion: Watch the 20 minutes video tutorial before reading this article

 Established in 1985 as a family-owned business, the factory currently has more than 600 employees and 883 advanced machines.
 The current director of the company is Mr. Thai Van Thanh.

 They produce garments for men, women, and children (dresses, sportswear, T-shirts, and outerwear).
 Some of their other services, products, and production abilities include:

 - Knitting, Dyeing

 - Print or Embroidery

 In addition, you can also choose from a wide range of women, men, and children’s styles.

-They also have number of sustainability and quality certifications that include Adidas, SA 8000, BSCI, Oeko-Tex, and ethical sourcing certificate from Target, one of their major Australian client.
+They also have a number of sustainability and quality certifications that include Adidas, SA 8000, BSCI, Oeko-Tex, and ethical sourcing certificate from Target, one of their major Australian client.

 They currently have two factories located around the Ho Chi Minh City with a production capacity of 200,000 shirts per month.

 They export garments to the US, Europe, Canada, and Australia.
-Some of their well-known clients are Target Australia, Malu Belgium, Baon Russia and Erin London USA.
+Some of their well-known clients are Target Australia, Malu Belgium, Baon Russia, and Erin London USA.